 What is psychotherapy?
-Psychotherapy (“therapy”) can vary in terms approach, frequency, and duration.
-It usually involves meeting once per week during which we discuss the issues affecting your life.
+Psychotherapy (also called “therapy" or "counseling") can vary in terms approach, frequency, and duration.
+It usually involves meeting on a consistent basis during which we discuss the issues affecting your life.
 We explore these ideas while considering both present and past influences.
 While there are cognitive and behavioral components, much of what is therapeutic takes place on deeper emotional and relational levels.

 Why try therapy?
 Therapy provides a close relationship that allows you to explore your most personal thoughts, feelings, and behaviors in a safe, empathic, non-judgmental setting.
 Unlike a friend or family member with whom you have a personal relationship and who is never completely able to separate themselves from the experiences that you describe, a therapist is able to provide an objective perspective that is solely focused on you and your experience.

 What kind of therapist are you?
-Many people incorrectly associate psychotherapy with the classic, impersonal, ultra-restrained “Freudian,” the person sitting silently in the chair and nodding.
-This is not an accurate representation of how most therapists, including myself, work.
+Many people associate psychotherapy with the classic, impersonal, restrained “Freudian" therapist-- the person sitting silently in the chair and nodding.
+This is not an accurate representation of how most therapists (including us) work.
 Sessions are interactive and collaborative.
 We explore thoughts, feelings, and behaviors, the present and the past, the conscious and the unconscious.
-Often, we try to make sense of troubling behaviors and relationships that you “know” are not working but are confused about how to change or stop.
+Often, we try to make sense of troubling behaviors and relationships that you “know” are not working but are confused or frustrated about how to change or stop.

 What happens during the first session?
 The first session is a general consultation.
 It is, in some ways, like an initial appointment with a new primary care doctor.
 We will get to know each other and discuss the issues that are troubling you.
 If you are comfortable and we decide to begin working together, we will then discuss how therapy can be helpful and start to set some preliminary directions and goals.
 We will continue to talk about these things during our second meeting, as well as discuss any reactions that you have to our first session.